-When Coinbase launched less than a decade ago, there was little competition.
-The most significant player at the time was the infamous MtGox Bitcoin exchange.
+Recognized cryptocurrency broker and exchange Coinbase first debuted over a decade ago.
+At the time, there was little competition.
+The most significant player back then was the infamous MtGox Bitcoin exchange.
 Market participants were few and far between.
 There were a handful of platforms on which to buy Bitcoin or other cryptocurrencies.

 Coinbase is a cryptocurrency exchange that was co-founded in 2012 by Brian Armstrong (CEO) and Fred Ehrsam (Board Director) as part of the 2012 YCombinator cohort (S12).
 We may refer to Coinbase as a crypto exchange, and it may have started as one, but over the years, it has expanded its offering to include much more than just buying, selling, and trading crypto assets.